codetist/remarkable2-cloudsync/README.md

 Rerun ```systemctl daemon-reload``` whenever you change the ```/etc/systemd/system/backup.timer```file!

+### Remarkable 2 Official Updates

+⚠️ User-defined services are getting removed by system updates. ⚠️ So the steps under [Install backup services](#install-backup-service) might need to be executed again after updating your Remarkable 2!

 ### What's next?

 Some ideas, what to do with the synced data: